 I am very happy to be able to share what I know about a thrush remedy.
-My own Google search did not turn up much good information, and if you’re here, looking for a remedy I have some sense of what you may be going through.
+My own Google search did not turn up much good information, and if you’re here looking for a remedy, I have some sense of what you may be going through.

 So, thrush is a yeast infection in your baby’s mouth.
-If your baby seems hungry, but is fussy about nursing take a look in her mouth.
+If your baby seems hungry but is fussy about nursing, take a look in her mouth.

 A tongue that’s coated white and/or pockets of white yeast in baby’s cheeks or the corners of her mouth are good indicators of a thrush infection.
-The insides or your baby’s cheeks and throat may also look redder than normal.
+The insides of your baby’s cheeks and throat may also look redder than normal.

 Thrush is an overgrowth of Candida albicans, which is a type of yeast that is normally present in smaller amounts in our bodies.

 One prime cause of overgrowth is stress.
 Another factor may be the use of antibiotics that kill all the bacteria in our bodies.
 Some bacteria is actually helpful in controlling the yeast population so that these kinds of overgrowth situations do not occur.

 I had an antibiotic during labor with my first child to combat Group B Step, and I am convinced that this led to a case of thrush that was particularly difficult to get rid of.
 Rowan had it in his mouth and it was transferred to my nipples, so we were passing it back and forth with nursing.
 Rowan was not particularly fussy about nursing even with the thrush, but nursing became very painful for me.
 I experienced shooting pains through my breasts when he would latch on.